Luc Deveraux: Universal Soldier: Regeneration (2009)

-Many years after the failure of the original UniSols, the US Government replaced the Black Tower program with the White Tower program.
-Luc Deveraux has now been decommissioned.
+Set many years after the failure of the original UniSols, the US Government replaces the Black Tower program with the White Tower program.
+Luc Deveraux is now decommissioned.
 He was originally part of a group that consisted of five UniSols and was by far the best of the group.
 In 2007, Dr. Sandra Fleming dealt with Deveraux so he could undergo rehabilitation therapy and rejoin society, and they both relocated to Switzerland.
 At the same time, the US Government shut down the White Tower program.

-Deveraux is forcibly returned to active duty by the US military to participate in a mission to rescue the Ukrainian prime minister's children, held hostage by renegade Commander Topov in the Chernobyl nuclear power plant, which is rigged with a time bomb.
-To combat the terrorists' secret weapon, a Next Generation UniSol (NGU), Deveraux is reconditioned, geared up and sent to the plant, where he slaughters most of the terrorist forces.
+Deveraux forcibly returns to active duty by the US military to participate in a mission to rescue the Ukrainian prime minister's children, held hostage by renegade Commander Topov in the Chernobyl nuclear power plant, which is rigged with a time bomb.
+To combat the terrorists' secret weapon, a Next Generation UniSol (NGU), Deveraux reconditions, gears up and goes to the plant, where he slaughters most of the terrorist forces.
 He searches the buildings further and sees the children cornered by a clone of his nemesis Andrew Scott.
 Scott starts to have recollections of Deveraux telling him, "We have been through all this before".
 Scott charges towards the children with his knife, Deveraux attacks him, and a grueling fight ensues.
 In the end, Deveraux impales a lead pipe through Scott's head and fires a shotgun through it.

 Deveraux then finds the children, but they are attacked by the NGU.
 Deveraux and the NGU then take the fight to the site of the bomb.
 Devereaux jams the detonator into the back of the NGU's uniform as they both jump out of the reactor chamber.
 The NGU pulls the detonator off his back just as it explodes, killing him.
 As the US military moves in, Deveraux leaves the power plant to start his campaign of freeing UniSols from the programming.